Residents on beach with dogs

 How is Life Plan Humboldt related to Humboldt Commons?

-Life Plan Humboldt is the non-profit board of directors that founded Humboldt Commons.
-Several Life Plan Humboldt board members, volunteers, and ambassadors are active participants and future residents of Humboldt Commons.
+Life Plan Humboldt is the nonprofit corporation, run by a local Board of Directors, that founded Humboldt Commons.
+Several Life Plan Humboldt board members, volunteers, and ambassadors are active participants and future residents.
+The Kendal Corporation partnered with Life Plan Humboldt to develop and operate Humboldt Commons under an Affiliate agreement.
+Life Plan Humboldt remains an independent organization serving the needs of the community.

 How is Kendal involved in Humboldt Commons?